 Trend #8 Pricing & Checkout UI That Converts (US SaaS Pattern)

-Effective pricing UI patterns include:
+Effective pricing UI patterns use simple messaging to speed evaluation and include:

 - Comparison tables showing clear differences between plans